DVS, SmartVent & HRV Winter Settings: Why They Blow Cold Air

 The result is what many homeowners describe: diffusers pushing cool air into bedrooms on winter mornings, the house feeling harder to heat, and power bills that creep up without a clear reason.

-Each system handles cold roof air differently, and each has settings designed to reduce the problem.
+The system is operating as designed.
+It moves air regardless of that air's temperature.
+Each system has settings designed to reduce the problem.
 Most homeowners have never been shown these settings exist.

 DVS has a Heat Retention setting.
 When enabled, it automatically reduces the fan speed when the roof air is colder than the air inside your home.
 DVS also has a Winter mode, which increases airflow automatically when the roof space rises above 19°C on a sunny day, capturing available solar warmth.